How to Claim Car Theft on Insurance

 Car thieves are getting increasingly savvy.
 In reality, car theft gangs are very organized and can steal your vehicle in seconds.
 They will choose an easy target, so make it hard for them!
 Here’s what you can do to prevent your car from being stolen and fend off thieves:

 - Don’t leave your car running unattended.
-Every year, a great number of cars are stolen when the car’s engine is on.
-In this case, you can’t claim any compensation if your car is lost due to negligence.
+Every year, a significant number of vehicles are stolen when the car’s engine is on.
+In this case, you can’t claim compensation if your car is lost due to negligence.